 In some respects this looks rather odd.
-Here we are creating a subclass of Exception but our subclass does not contain any new methods - nor does it override any existing methods.
+Here we are creating a subclass of ApplicationException but our subclass does not contain any new methods - nor does it override any existing methods.
 Thus its functionality is identical to the superclass - however it is a subtype with a meaningful and descriptive name.

-If sublasses of Exception did not exist we would only be able to catch the most general type of exception i.e an Exception object.
-Thus we would only be able to write a catch block that would catch every single type of exception.
+If sublasses of ApplicationException did not exist we would only be able to catch the most general type of exception i.e an ApplicationException object.
+Thus we would only be able to write a catch block that would catch every single type of exception generated by our system.

-Having defined a subclass we instead have a choice... a) we could define a catch block to catch objects of the general type 'Exception' i.e. it would catch ALL exceptions or b) we could define a catch block that would catch UnknownClientExceptions but would ignore other types of exception.
+Having defined a subclass we instead have a choice... a) we could define a catch block to catch objects of the most general type 'Exception' i.e. it would catch ALL exceptions or b) we could define a catch block that would catch ALL application generated exceptions or c) we can be more specific and catch only UnknownClientExceptions and ignore other types of exception.

-By looking at the online API we can see that many predefined subclass of exception already exist.
+By looking online at the MSDN library we can see that many predefined subclasses of SystemException already exist.
 There are many of these including :-